karim @ infoclin.ca

 the community setting.
 He is also an

-Adjunct Assistant Professor at the University of Victoria and is vice-chair of
+Adjunct Assistant Professor at the University of Victoria, Vice-chair of

-the Advisory Board for the McMaster program in e-Health.
+the Advisory Board for the McMaster Graduate program in e-Health and an Adjunct Professor at the University of Toronto.

 Since 1996, Dr. Keshavjee has